-Wrapping an instance
+Wrapping an Instance

-If you intend to get a given instance and adapt to one different object to follow another contract, for example, creating a ViewModelProvider.Factory that internally uses a javax.inject.Provider: you want a wrapper.
-Looking inside Kotlin’s Standard library, we can find asExecutor which does the same.
+If you want to take an existing instance and adapt it to a different object to meet another contract—such as creating a ViewModelProvider.Factory that internally uses a javax.inject.Provider—you’ll need a wrapper.
+An example from Kotlin’s Standard Library is asExecutor, which performs a similar role.

 fun <VM : ViewModel> Provider<out VM>.asViewModelProviderFactory(): ViewModelProvider.Factory {